microsoft/playwright/docs/api.md

 #### event: 'page'
 - <[Page]>

 The event is emitted when a new Page is created in the BrowserContext.
-The page may still be navigating.
-Use [Page.waitForLoadState](#pagewaitforloadstateoptions) to wait until the page gets to a particular state.
+The page may still be loading.
 The event will also fire for popup pages.
 See also [`Page.on('popup')`](#event-popup) to receive events about popups relevant to a specific page.

+The earliest moment that page is available is when it has navigated to the initial url.
+For example, when opening a popup with `window.open('http://example.com')`, this event will fire when the network request to "http://example.com" is done and its response has started loading in the popup.

 ```js
 const [page] = await Promise.all([